-- Voucher Request: - When a family is eligible to request a voucher, they must do so in writing using the voucher request form provided at the property (See Appendix 2). - The written request must be submitted to the management office at the covered property or at HACA's Central Administration building. - Once received, the property management staff or central office staff will forward the request to the Admissions Department to be placed on the Choice Mobility waiting list.

-• Acknowledgement of Request:

-- Once the request is received and processed onto the Choice Mobility waiting list, the Admissions Department will send the family a notice acknowledging receipt of the voucher request (See Appendix 3). - This is the family's confirmation that they are on the Choice Mobility waiting list. - The acknowledgement of request will be sent to the family within 5 business days of receipt of the request.
+- Voucher Request: - When a family is eligible to request a voucher, they must do so in writing using the Choice Mobility Voucher application provided at the property (See Appendix 2). - The application must be submitted to the management office at the covered property or at HACA's Central Administration building. - Once received, the property management staff or central office staff will forward the request to the Admissions Department to be placed on the Choice Mobility waiting list. - Acknowledgement of Request: - Once the request is received and processed onto the Choice Mobility waiting list, the Admissions Department will send the family a notice acknowledging receipt of the voucher request. - This is the family's confirmation that they are on the Choice Mobility waiting list. - The acknowledgement of request will be sent to the family within 5 business days of receipt of the request. - Random Sorting: - Once there are families on the Choice Mobility waiting list, 1/3 of the total monthly vouchers issued will come from the Choice Mobility waiting list. - o Before each draw, HACA will conduct a random sort of the Choice Mobility waiting list. - The random sort protects each individual property from high volume resident turnover, while providing each family an equal opportunity to receive a voucher.

-• Random Sorting:

-- Once there are families on the Choice Mobility waiting list, HACA will select 1/3 of its monthly draw from the Choice Mobility waiting list. - Before each draw, HACA will conduct a random sort of the Choice Mobility waiting list. - The random sort protects each individual property from high volume resident turnover, while providing each family an equal opportunity to receive a voucher.